 We got a book called Busy, Busy, Busy, in which Mummy Pig “does important work on her computer.”
 According to Jack, this is just like me, as I sit in the office “and press on the numbers.”

 If you’ve been following my reading choices for a while you’ll know that I’m trying to avoid books that make me cry.
-Well, I almost didn’t do that this month as I got A Girl Called Jack out of the library.
+Well, I almost didn’t do that this month as I got out of the library.
 It’s a cookery book, for goodness sake!
 But her description of food poverty and what it’s like to look at your hungry toddler and have nothing to give him had me welling up.
 The recipes were pretty good, too.
 Macaroni Peas is now a staple on our meal planner.